The Man in the Web

 The deal with North Korea didn't happen.
-"Plenty of things are possible—I mean you can rob a bank if you want—but this didn't feel right even though it was an exciting thought."
+"Plenty of things are possible-I mean you can rob a bank if you want-but this didn't feel right even though it was an exiting thought."

-Video making goes hand-in-hand with Karlung's first experiences of the internet.
-"I did experimental films—and this was before video!
-I did 16-mm films and animations and arty stuff or whatever you like to call it.
+Video making goes hand in hand with Karlung's first experiences of the internet.
+"I did experimental films-and this was before video!
+I did 16-millimetre films and animations and arty stuff or whatever you like to call it.
 [The gingerbread video] was something we did pretty quickly, but in pretty much the same kind of spirit as those I did in the beginning."

 Karlung walking on the imported lava stones in Kista

 It might be thanks to the fact that Sweden is pretty progressive in terms of freedom of speech that Karlung is able to do these stunts without getting into trouble.
 Or maybe due to the fact that he always seems to have the law on his side.